Chemaclass/chemaclass.com/content/blog/2020-11-10-array-merge-in-loop.md

 # Conclusion

-Usually, being aware of how to flat a “2 level” array might be sufficient:
+Usually, being aware of how to flat a "2 level" array might be sufficient:
 ```php
 $flattenList = array_merge(...array_values($lists));
 ```